THE BABEL LAB TEAM

 Fall 2023 - Present

-Luciana is a junior in the W.A.
+Luciana is a senior in the W.A.
 Franke Honors College pursuing a dual degree in B.S.
 Neuroscience and Cognitive Science & B.A.
 Psychology, and minoring in Biochemistry.
-Her goals after graduation involve pursuing a PhD in either Neuroscience or Neuropsychology.
+Her goals after graduation involve pursuing a PhD in Cognitive Neuroscience.
 She is a Peruvian international student who wishes to expand her knowledge in terms of research analysis and writing, as well as the relationship between bilingualism and the brain!
-Outside the lab, she is a Nu Rho Psi National Honor Society member and current Social Media Director, a Neuroscience and Cognitive Science Ambassador, and a member of the Neuroscience and Cognitive Science Association of Students (NSCSAS).
+Outside the lab, she is a Nu Rho Psi National Honor Society member and current Social Media Director, a Neuroscience and Cognitive Science Peer Mentor, and a member of the Neuroscience and Cognitive Science Association of Students (NSCSAS).
 Besides academics, Luciana enjoys spending her free time working out at the gym as part of the Girl Gains Club chapter at UA, trying out new dessert recipes or reading her favorite book at a coffee shop!

 Abby Crandall